mcrute/pydora/CONTRIBUTING.rst

 All code is reviewed before acceptance and changes may be requested to better follow the conventions of the existing API.

-The build system runs ``python setup.py release`` on all supported Python versions.
+The build system runs ``tox -e tests,release`` on all supported Python versions.
 You can, and should, run this on your pull request before submitting.